pombredanne/Saiweb.co.uk/source/_posts/2012-03-07-rhel-6-openstack-via-epel-nova-and-glance-on-kvm.markdown

 - openstack
 ---

-In this post I will cover getting openstack nova and glance services installed from EPEL and configured to the point where an image can be started.
+In this post I will cover getting openstack nova and glance services installed from EPEL and configured to the point where an image can be started, this assumes

+1. You have a mysql instance installed and running
+2. you have a rabbitmq-server installed and running
+3. you have kvm installed and running (libvirt)

 I will also be carrying out mySQL configuration of glance and nova, for 2011.3 (Diablo), though most if not all of this should be portable to the Essex release

 <strong>Install EPEL</strong>